 Canadian Journal of Neurological Sciences

-official publication of the CNSF national specialty societies
+the official publication of the CNSF national specialty societies

 The Canadian Journal of Neurological Sciences (CJNS) is the official publication of the six Member Societies of the Canadian Neurological Sciences Federation (CNSF); The Canadian Neurological Society (CNS), Canadian Neurosurgical Society (CNSS), Canadian Society of Clinical Neurophysiologists (CSCN), Canadian Association of Child Neurology (CACN), Canadian Society of Neuroradiology (CSNR) and the Canadian Stroke Consortium (CSC).

-THE JOURNAL TODAY
+THE CJNS TODAY

 Today, the CJNS journal continues to encourage the publication of papers from all branches of the neurosciences.
 Journal policy is based on the firm belief that specialists working on the nervous system share many common interests and have important ideas to communicate to each other.